On This Page

 National History Day® is a year-long academic enrichment program that challenges students to take ownership of the past by conducting original historical research about topics of their choosing and presenting their findings in creative research projects.
 Working individually or in small groups, participants learn how to think critically and communicate through various formats while building self-confidence and a sense of responsibility for and involvement in the democratic process.
 To learn more, visit the State Historical Society of Iowa.

-Listed are links to the National History Day website, free webinars, student workshops, current topics and practical help for projects.
+Listed are links to the Hoover Presidential Library's National History Day resources.

 The Presidential Primary Sources Project allows your class to engage in live, interactive discussions to learn about our nation’s presidents.